The Software Selection Process (One-Month Timeline)

 If the scope of your search is to find a new CRM program that will help increase renewal/retention rates, begin by inventorying related processes.

-Customer relationship management processes might include things like coordinating promotions to target relevant customer groups, sending regular check-in emails, conducting purchase follow-up to ensure customer satisfaction, alerting customers to new offerings, periodically checking analytics to identify potentially disengaged clients, and measuring the effectiveness of individual reps to determine where additional sales training may be needed.
+Customer relationship management processes might include things like coordinating promotions to target relevant customer groups, sending regular check-in emails, conducting purchase follow-ups to ensure customer satisfaction, alerting customers to new offerings, periodically checking analytics to identify potentially disengaged clients, and measuring the effectiveness of individual reps to determine where additional sales training may be needed.

 Capture Feature and System Requirements